Morning, my newest work is all in silk yarns with a few agate beads.

 The needlelace technique includes some of the same stitches used by traditional lacemakers, but arranged freely and intuitively.

 Streambed, linen, wool, and cotton yarns with river stones.
-Accepted in the Durham Art Guild 63rd Juried Exhibition, 8/18–10/14.
+Accepted in the Durham Art Guild 63rd Juried Exhibition, 8/18–10/14 (73 regional artists selected from 238 applicants).
 Also included in the 2017 North Carolina Artists Exhibition, Juror Michael Rooks, Curator of Modern and Contemporary Art at the High Museum in Atlanta, narrowed 607 works entered down to 72.
 Also see blogs: Listening to the Stones and … a subtle energy …

 (Needlelace, needleweaving, coiling, wrapping, on a metal frame, 25 in.
 H x 30 W x 2.5 deep).

 More works in natural fibers and handmade paper—

 Pat has long been a visual artist as well as an author.
 Her most recent exhibits have been in North Carolina and in the Mexican town of San Miguel de Allende, where she and her husband lived for nearly fourteen years.
 Her NC exhibits include one-woman shows at the North Carolina Crafts Gallery and Carrboro Town Hall, as well as the 2017 North Carolina Artists Exhibition.

 See Stitches, Stones & Spaces, a video about making the work and exhibiting in Mexico